 Ubiquiti UniFi Access Points

-Your optimum WiFi configuration will greatly depend on your existing equipment, for example, if you use a separate router and whether you wish to redeploy any ‘old’ WiFi routers as Access Points.
-Running a patchwork of Access Points using different firmware can be challenging and there are definite benefits, particularly in terms of set-up and configuration, from choosing multiple, dedicated and identical Access Points.
+Your optimum Wi-Fi configuration will greatly depend on your existing equipment, for example, if you use a separate router and whether you wish to redeploy any ‘old’ Wi-Fi routers as Access Points.
+Running a patchwork of Access Points using different firmware can be challenging and there are definite benefits, particularly in terms of set-up, configuration and optimisation, from choosing multiple, dedicated Access Points from the same manufacturer.

 If you are going for multiple Access Points, Ubiquiti Networks offers a great range of products with different capabilities and price points and you cannot go far wrong with any of them.
 We really like the UniFi range, where multi-packs (3-packs, 4-packs and 5-packs) are widely available.
 Ubiquiti Networks has established an excellent reputation of producing enterprise-quality equipment at affordable prices.
 With so many models in the range, the options can seem confusing so we’ve produced a table below to allow you to compare the main Access Point choices.